bbc/http-transport/docs.md

 # HttpTranport

-> A flexible rest client that can be easy extended using plugins
+> A flexible, modular REST client built for ease-of-use and resilience

 ## Common examples